Refactor Loopback 2.0 Directory Structure to Custom Expressjs

 This is what I do.

-2. Creat new structure in src, as you see, its pretty much like MVC, typical.
+, as you see, its pretty much like MVC, typical. - Import

-3. Import legacy/server.js in src/server.js, and use it as base of the application.
+, and use it as base of the application. - Import

 boot(app, <path/to/legacy/server/dir>, function(err) {